Realistic assessment of a single gravitational wave source localization taking into account precise pulsar distances with pulsar timing arrays: Introduction

 In our previous study \cite{katoPrecisionLocalizationSingle2023}, the effect of precise pulsar distance measurements on the determination of sky location of a single GW source is investigated, and it was found that a few pulsars with accurately measured distances can improve the sky localization by several orders of magnitude.
 In that analysis, we assumed that the pulsars were uniformly distributed on the celestial sphere.
 However, in reality, pulsars are predominantly concentrated along the Galactic plane.
 Based on the IPTA CGW analysis results, the localization accuracy of the CGW source is likely to depend on the relative spatial configuration between the pulsars and the source.
+Recent simulation studies have pointed out that, to improve the localization accuracy, a small angular separation between the CGW source and nearby pulsars plays a significant role \cite{petrovIdentifyingHostGalaxies2024}.
 Therefore, in this study, we consider the actual spatial distribution of the pulsars used in current pulsar timing arrays.

 Furthermore, in our previous study, we emphasized the importance of obtaining pulsar distance information independently from PTAs through very long baseline interferometry (VLBI) measurements, but we uniformly varied the distance uncertainties derived from VLBI measurements for all pulsars.
 In reality, pulsar distances vary significantly, and consequently the expected distance uncertainties differ from one pulsar to another.
 In this study, we focus on the PSRs J0437-4715 and J0030+0451, which have small distance uncertainties because they are close to Earth.
 The distance to J0437-4715 is 156 pc with a current uncertainty of 1.3 pc \cite{dellerPRECISIONSOUTHERNHEMISPHERE2009}, while the distance to J0030+0451 is 331 pc with a current uncertainty of 7.9 pc \cite{hdingMSPSRpCatalogueVLBA2023}.
 Future observations with the Square Kilometre Array (SKA) have the potential to achieve an angular precision of 15 $\rm \mu as$ \cite{smitsProspectsAccurateDistance2011}, in which case the distance uncertainties for the two pulsars are expected to be 0.37 pc and 1.7 pc, respectively.